State media: Press freedom

-State media often reflects the values of the state it is operated by.
-This leads to both independent, and very strictly biased media outlets depending on the regime the outlet is operating in.
-In most western democracies Press Freedom remains an important value for the populace and the state, thus most state media organizations remain editorially independent from the government in question.
+Nations such as Denmark, Norway and Finland that have both the highest degree of freedom of press and public broadcasting media.
 Compared to most autocratic nations which attempt to limit press freedom to control the spread of information.
-State-run media organizations are at risk of becoming puppets for the state itself to spread disinformation and cover stories that do not favor their regime.
+Multiple studies have found that government ownership of media organizations was associated with worse democratic outcomes.

 "Worse outcomes" are associated with higher levels of state ownership of the media, which would reject Pigouvian theory.
 The news media are more independent and fewer journalists are arrested, detained or harassed in countries with less state control.
-Harassment, imprisonment and higher levels of internet censorship occur in countries with high levels of state ownership such as Singapore, Belarus, Myanmar, Ethiopia, the People's Republic of China, Iran, Syria, Turkmenistan and Uzbekistan.
+Harassment, imprisonment and higher levels of internet censorship occur in countries with high levels of state ownership such as Singapore, Belarus, Myanmar, Ethiopia, the People's Republic of China, Iran, Ba'athist Syria, Turkmenistan and Uzbekistan.
 Countries with a total state monopoly in the media like North Korea and Laos experience a "Castro effect", where state control is powerful enough that no journalistic harassment is required in order to restrict press freedom.
 Historically, state media also existed during the Cold War in authoritarian states such as the Soviet Union, East Germany, Republic of China (Taiwan), Poland, Romania, Brazil and Indonesia.

 Civil and political rights

 The public interest theory claims state ownership of the press enhances civil and political rights; whilst under the public choice theory, it curtails them by suppressing public oversight of the government and facilitating political corruption.
 High to absolute government control of the media is primarily associated with lower levels of political and civil rights, higher levels of corruption, quality of regulation, security of property and media bias.
 State ownership of the press can compromise election monitoring efforts and obscure the integrity of electoral processes.
 Independent media sees higher oversight by the media of the government.
 For example, reporting of corruption increased in Mexico, Ghana and Kenya after restrictions were lifted in the 1990s, but government-controlled media defended officials.
 Heavily influenced state media can provide corrupt regimes with a method to combat efforts by protestors.
 Propaganda spread by state-media organizations can detract from accurate reporting and provide an opportunity for a regime to influence public sentiment.
-Mass protests against autocratic regimes such as those in China, Russia, Egypt, and Iran are often distorted by state-run media organizations in order to defame protesters and provide a positive light on the government's actions.
+Mass protests against governments considered to be authoritarian, such as those in China, Russia, Egypt, and Iran are often distorted by state-run media organizations in order to defame protesters and provide a positive light on the government's actions.